raszi/node-tmp/README.md

 If you do not want to store your temporary directories and files in the standard OS temporary directory, then you are free to override that as well.

+## An Important Note on Previously Undocumented Breaking Changes

+All breaking changes that had been introduced, i.e.

+- tmpdir must be located under the system defined tmpdir root.
+- Spaces being collapsed into single spaces
+- Removal of all single and double quote characters

+have been reverted in v0.2.2 and tmp should now behave as it was before the introduction of these breaking changes.

+In order to override the system's tmpdir, you will have to use the newly introduced tmpdir option.

 ## An Important Note on Compatibility

 See the [CHANGELOG](./CHANGELOG.md) for more information.